cite-architecture/citemicroservices/README.md

 1. Download the zipped Repo
 2. Unpack it (You can rename it afterwards if you like)
 3. Open a Terminal/Commandline and cd into the unpacked (and optionally renamed) folder
-4. On Mac/Linux: start it up with `./citeMicros` / on Windows: doubleclick on `WinCiteMircros.exe`
+4. On Mac/Linux: start it up with `./citeMicros-1.0.0` / on Windows: doubleclick on `WinCiteMircros-1.0.0.exe`

 ## Trouble-shooting

-You might have to tell your Operating system that `./citeMicros` is an executable with `chmod +x citeMicros`
+You might have to tell your Operating system that `./citeMicros-1.0.0` is an executable with `chmod +x citeMicros-1.0.0`

 ## Test it with your favourite browser